xability/maidr/README.md

 # MAIDR: Multimodal Access and Interactive Data Representation

-MAIDR is an interface for nonvisual access and control of scientific charts.
+MAIDR is a system for non-visual access and control of statistical charts.
 It aims to provide an inclusive experience for users with visual impairments by offering multiple modes of interaction: sonification, braille, and text.
-This innovative approach enhances the accessibility of data visualization and encourages a more diverse scientific community.
+This innovative approach enhances the accessibility of data visualization and encourages a multi-model exploration on visualization.
 Check out the current build: [MAIDR Demo](https://uiuc-ischool-accessible-computing-lab.github.io/MAIDR/user_study_pilot/intro.html).

 ## Table of Contents